 - Arkansas State University-Jonesboro

-BAS Organizational Supervision
+- o BAS Organizational Supervision

+- · Oklahoma State University Institute of Technology

+- o Bachelor of Technology Applied Technical Leadership

-- University of Arkansas Fort Smith
+- University of Arkansas-Fort Smith

 - o Bachelor of Applied Science

 Nondestructive Testing (NDT) is an emphasis area under the Associate of Applied Science in Industrial Sciences and Technology.
 Nondestructive testing is testing that does not destroy the test object.
 NDT is vital for constructing and maintaining all types of components and structures.
 NDT students develop the knowledge and skills required to perform sophisticated testing techniques such as eddy current, x-ray, liquid dye penetrant, magnetic particle, and ultrasonic testing that are currently required in many different industry fields.